HL-2M

-HL-2M is a research tokamak at the Southwestern Institute of Physics in Chengdu, China.
+HL-2M or HL-3 is a research tokamak at the Southwestern Institute of Physics in Chengdu, China.
 It was completed on November 26, 2019 and commissioned on December 4, 2020.
 HL-2M is now used for nuclear fusion research, in particular to study heat extraction from the plasma.
 With a major radius of 1.78 m, the tokamak is a medium-scale device.
 The magnetic field of up to 2.2 T is created by non-superconducting copper coils.